-While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent potential stop gap solutions as you seek to build up a more complete deck.
-With that in mind, be on the lookout for these cards in packs if you are looking to move into the Monsters faction.
+While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent solid value as you seek to build up a more complete deck.
+Some may also find their way into refined deck lists.
+With that in mind, be on the lookout for these cards in kegs if you are looking to move into the Monsters faction.

 Decks focused around the Deathwish mechanic have begun to take a different shape than they did in the past, due in part to the changes to the Death's Shadow leader ability.
 The key concept is that we will generate units that have powerful Deathwish effects and then Consume them to enable the card’s ability.
 Our heavy hitter cards are Kayran, Dettlaff: Higher Vampire, Caranthir Ar-Feiniel, and Penitent.
 This package will form our core and supplement the standard Monsters golds mentioned above.
 Dettlaff: Higher Vampire is the most reliably strong Deathwish gold card we can play, while Kayran is an efficient way to Consume it and other Deathwish units.
 Penitent is a new piece to the puzzle and is a card with a high power level.
 We can let this card Thrive, as we play tall units until we are ready to proc its Deathwish, which is typically used when we play Pugo Boom-Breaker and The Beast as our only 7-provision cards in the deck.
 Caranthir Ar-Feiniel rounds off this package by allowing us to gain an additional copy of any of the cards mentioned above as our needs demand.